 While employees’ contracts may seek to restrict the use of any information deemed invaluable to an organisation’s success during employment, an employer may also include restrictive covenants which aim to protect company information, business contacts and its workforce after the individual’s employment ends.

 Many contracts for highly skilled and senior personnel include restrictive covenant clauses.
 These clauses may deter potential new employers and make it difficult for an employee to join a competitor (or to be employed effectively once they join).
 A restrictive covenant may take the form of a non-compete clause, a non-solicitation/non-dealing clause, a non-poaching clause, or a lengthy gardening leave clause – among others.
-Typically a covenant stipulates a certain time period following the end of an individual’s employment during which they cannot compete with their former employer, or soliciting business from/dealing with the employer’s customers by using information gained during employment.
+Typically a covenant stipulates a certain time period following the end of an individual’s employment during which they cannot compete with their former employer, or soliciting business from/deal with the employer’s customers by using information gained during employment.

-The enforcement of restrictive covenants in employment law is highly complex and tends to affect those in senior positions who are often granted access to sensitive information and/or commercial secrets and have developed relationships with clients and suppliers.
+The enforcement of restrictive covenants in employment law is highly complex and tends to affect those in senior positions who are often granted access to commercially sensitive information and/or trade secrets and have developed relationships with clients and suppliers.
 The more sensitive the knowledge and the more established the relationships, the more onerous the restrictions may be.